joeodx/pythonLearnTech258/scripting/readme.md

 ![Scripting Language vs Programming Language](https://visionx.io/wp-content/uploads/2023/03/Scripting-Language-vs-Programming-Language-300x300.png)
 <br>
 ## What are packages in the standard python library?
+In Python, packages are a way of organizing related modules into a hierarchical directory structure.
+A package can contain multiple modules and sub-packages.
+Packages allow for better organization, maintainability, and scalability of Python code.

 There are a number of packages in the standard python library, but here are a few :